thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Group entities" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/group-entities-3-pe.png
-        title: 'The Entities table widget with the alias that filters "Thermostats" device group has been added.'
+        title: 'The Entities table widget with the alias that displays all devices that belong to the "Thermostats" device group has been added.'

 entity-list-1: